-In turns out that discretization issues in geophysics can also be undertaken by these approximation techniques.
-Indeed, in geodesy or for GPS computations, one may need to get a best discrete approximation of the gravitational potential on the Earth's surface, from partial data there.
+In turns out that discretization issues in geophysics can also be approached by these approximation techniques.
+Namely, in geodesy or for GPS computations, one may need to get a best discrete approximation of the gravitational potential on the Earth's surface, from partial data collected there.
 This is also the topic of the PhD theses of A.-M. Nicu, and of a beginning collaboration with a physicist colleague (IGN, LAREG, geodesy).
-Related geometrical issues (finding out the geoid, level surface of the gravitational potential) should be considered either
+Related geometrical issues (finding out the geoid, level surface of the gravitational potential) are worthy of consideration as well.